RichardDooling/ArtBizLaw/README.md

 Don't be intimidated by the links to these court opinions.
 But do read the summaries contained in the files.
-In class, I'll explain in plain English, and the full court opinions are there for the curious.
+In class, I'll explain them in plain English.
+The excerpts from the full court opinions are there for the curious.

 ### Files & Folders